jedcn/coffeelint-prefer-poet-mode/README.md

-# coffeelint-prefer-fewer-parens
+# coffeelint-prefer-poet-mode

-Also known as "poet mode."
+If you like to live safely, you should probably be explicit in your parens usage..

-You should probably be explicit in your parens usage, but sometimes you'd rather see less characters on the screen.
+But sometimes, sometimes you'd rather see less characters on the screen.

 So, if you look at the following: